 WelcomeThe Center for Family Policy and Practice is a nonprofit advocacy organization that was founded in 1995 to incorporate the needs of low-income men of color into conversations about poverty solutions.
 Our work addresses systemic and structural barriers to economic security, with a particular focus on child support and social welfare policies.

 We advocate for policies that would benefit every member of low-income families and communities.

 Contact us! >>

 Our writing stays relevant long after the date of publication.
-Check out this still-timely paper.
+Check out these still-timely papers.

 This paper calls on Congress to focus on education and training, job creation, and poverty reduction.
 Read more >>